Nischa1Mv/sync-queue/README.md

 # async-storage-sync

-**Offline-first data layer for React Native** — Save locally, sync when connected.
+**Offline-first data layer for React Native** — save locally, sync to your server when connected.

 ## Install